magicleap/developer-portal-docs/docs/api-ref/api/Files/ml__webview_8h.md

 )
 ```

-Specify the event handler for an MLWebView.
+Specify the callbacks for a MLWebView.

 **Parameters**